Patato251/Personal-Learning-Log/Javascript-Course/Job _Interview_Prep_Pathway.md

   - Can be used to separate specific variables being inputted for usage in certain data or functionality
   - Can be used to dynamically perform actions on an unknown number of variables

+### Short Circuiting

+- Logical operators of || and && can have 3 properties

+  - Use any data type
+  - Return any data type
+  - Perform short-circuiting

+- Short circuiting means if the statement seems to be true, it will return the first value in a statement:

+  - `(3 || 'RandomString') = 3`
+  - This is because the first the first truthy value is 3

+- This means any falsy values we pass (undefined, blank etc) won't be returned and instead the next possible truthy value is returned

+  - It will always return the first truthy value in the statement

+- Short circuiting is a more efficient way of setting up equivalent to a ternary for variables that we will want to just check if they are defined or not

+  - Essentially use shrot circuiting to set up a default method and bind it automatically

+- Opposite of OR short circuit
+  - Will immediately return the first falsy value found in the statement

+### Nullish Coalescing Operator

+- Similar to working with a short circuit with the && operators
+- The AND operators will return the first falsy value found
+- Instead however, this will retunr the first null value found and operate from there
+  - Only works with Null or Undefined essentially

+### Logical Assignment Operators

+- OR assignment operator

+  - Will assign value if the statement is given as falsy
+  - E.g.: `object.property ||= value;`
+    - This value will only be assigned if the property is essentially read as falsy from the object (therefore meaning it does not exist yet)
+    - But this could also occurr if the value was initially 0, null or undefined since they are also falsy
+  - Check logical assignment code examples

+- To get around this, we instead use the nullish assignment operator equivalent
+  - `object.property ??= value;`
+  - When this is 0, null or undefined, since this is based off null style values, then it will return the original value of 0 if predefined

+- AND operator

+  - Will assign value if the given statement is truthy
+  - E.g. `object.property &&= value`
+  - This will only assign if the original value was potentially already existing in an object or if there was a given value for the property

 ## Closer look at functions

 ## Working with Arrays